graphcommerce-org/graphcommerce/docs/hygraph/upgrading.md

 Hygraph schema without the need of adding models/components/enumarations manually.

+🔵 Hygraph-CLI migrations are backwards compatible.
+This means that a schema migration can be done after upgrading the rest of your Graphcommerce packages.
+It is also possible to run migration 6.0 while being in Graphcommerce version 6.2.

 🟠 There is no rollback functionality in the Hygraph CLI (yet).
 This means once you run a migration, you can't undo these schema changes with the CLI.
 You will be required to remove the added fields within the standard Hygraph UI.